softbankrobotics-labs/pepper-extras/README.md

 * `operator fun Quaternion.minus(q2: Quaternion): Quaternion`: Subtracts a quaternion from the instance.
 * `operator fun Quaternion.times(alpha: Double): Quaternion`: Multiplies the instance by a scalar.
 * `operator fun Quaternion.times(q2: Quaternion): Quaternion`: Returns the Hamilton product of the instance by a [`Quaternion`](https://developer.softbankrobotics.com/pepper-qisdk/apidoc/javadoc/qisdk/com.aldebaran.qi.sdk.object.geometry/-quaternion/index.html).
-* `operator fun Quaternion.times(v: Vector3): Vector3`: Apply the inverse of the rotation represented by this [`Quaternion`](https://developer.softbankrobotics.com/pepper-qisdk/apidoc/javadoc/qisdk/com.aldebaran.qi.sdk.object.geometry/-quaternion/index.html) to a [`Vector3`](https://developer.softbankrobotics.com/pepper-qisdk/apidoc/javadoc/qisdk/com.aldebaran.qi.sdk.object.geometry/-vector3/index.html).
+* `operator fun Quaternion.times(v: Vector3): Vector3`: Applies the inverse of the rotation represented by this [`Quaternion`](https://developer.softbankrobotics.com/pepper-qisdk/apidoc/javadoc/qisdk/com.aldebaran.qi.sdk.object.geometry/-quaternion/index.html) to a [`Vector3`](https://developer.softbankrobotics.com/pepper-qisdk/apidoc/javadoc/qisdk/com.aldebaran.qi.sdk.object.geometry/-vector3/index.html).

 NB: these functions are operator overloads, which means that you can use the corresponding operators instead of calling the functions explicitly.
 To use: